Applying to master’s programmes

-The instructions for authorised translations are below (see "Instructions for documents" and "Translations").
+The instructions for official translations are below (see "Instructions for documents" and "Translations").

 Name the file according to format: Translation-transcript-lastname.

 - If you have, in addition to a Bachelor's degree, another higher education degree you wish to be taken into consideration in the admissions, scanned colour copies of degree certificate and official transcript of records.

 If the documents are not in English, Finnish or Swedish scanned colour copies of authorised translations are required.